EXCLUSIVE-Hedge funds find loophole to trigger Greek default

 However, it is unlikely the hedge funds could derail the overall debt swap, which will shave more than 100 billion euros off Greece's debt pile, a crucial precondition for receiving more international aid and staying in the euro.

-The exchange has already been accepted by more than 75 percent of investors, a senior official told Reuters ahead of Thursday's 8 p.m. deadline.
+The exchange has already been accepted by more than 75 percent of investors, a senior official told Reuters ahead of Thursday's 2000 GMT deadline.
+[ID:nL5E8E847D]

 The hedge funds have been targeting some of Greece's more investor-friendly foreign law bonds -- like the railway bond -- hoping to stop Athens from activating so-called Collective Action Clauses (CACs), used to impose losses on all holders.